 36. What is the timeline for this round of the Scheme?

 The overall call duration is aligned to the academic year.
 Charities still have flexibility to open and close calls on dates of their choosing while being cognisant of the call timeline.
 The timeline for the Scheme will be updated as dates are confirmed.
-The 2022 call of the Joint Funding Scheme is formally open from 1 September 2021; however, charities have the option to open their calls in advance of this during July and August.
+The 2023 call of the Joint Funding Scheme is formally open from 6 September 2023; however, charities have the option to open their calls in advance of this during July and August.
 The indicative timeline for the Scheme is provided in the table below.
-Most dates are meant to guide charities in setting their own timetable, however, those in purple italics (dates to be confirmed) have been agreed with HRB and may not be missed if you wish to participate in the call.
+Most dates are meant to guide charities in setting their own timetable, however, those in italics have been agreed with HRB and may not be missed if you wish to participate in the call.

 HRB call opening